spine-tools/Spine-Toolbox/docs/source/parameter_value_editor.rst

 It can also convert between different value types, e.g. from a time series to a time pattern.

-The editor is available from a **right click** popup menu or by **double clicking** a parameter value in one of the data store views.
+The editor is available from a **right click** popup menu or by **double clicking** a parameter value in one of the Spine database editors.

 Choosing value type
 -------------------